PoglyApp/pogly-documentation/use/moduleMigration.md

 6. Connect to your <b>_new_</b> module and finish module onboarding.
 7. At the top of the page, press `Settings` ➔ `Advanced` ➔ `Improt data`.
 8. Select the JSON file you just downloaded from the old module, select `Clear existing data` and press `Upload`.
+9. Update your browser source
+   - Since the subdomain has changed, you need to swap `standalone` to `cloud` in your browser source!
+   - If you picked a new module name, you also need to change that in the URL. `?module=OLD_NAME` => `?module=NEW_NAME`

 Your module should now look exactly the same as the old module.